tensorlakeai/indexify/docs/docs/usecases/pdf_extraction.md

 PDF Extraction Pipelines are usually composed of three stages.
 You can use one or more of these stages depending on your use case -

 1. **Content Extraction Stage:** Start by extracting raw content from your PDFs using extractors like `pdf/pdf-extractor` or `pdf/markdown`.
 These extractors will retrieve text, images, and tables from your documents.
+If all you want is extract PDF, into text, images and tables.
+This is the only stage you need in an extraction graph.
+The following stages allows doing more transformations, or extraction from the derived information from a PDF document.

 2. **Content to Chunk Extraction Stage:** Break down the extracted content into manageable chunks using extractors like `text/chunking`.
 This stage helps organize your content into coherent and contextually relevant pieces, making it easier to process and understand.
 3. **Chunk to Embedding Extraction Stage:** Convert the chunks into vector embeddings using extractors like `embedding/minilm-l6` or `embedding/arctic`.